sesamiapp/devportal/docs/storefront-integration/custom-pages.md

 You can add the Sesami button to any page, Anywhere on your store.

 ### Static pages
-First you have to create a static page and place this snippet on the page code:
+First, you have to create a static page and place this snippet on the page code:

 ```markup